 The question our editors face therefore is not whether or not there should be a Scottish referendum, but whether or not it would be good for Scotland to leave for both Scotland and England, or should Parliament do everything in their power to keep Scotland part of the UK.

-Scottish Independence is a Scottish matter: Westminster imperialism has gone on too long – labour article
+Scottish Independence is a Scottish matter: Westminster imperialism has gone on too long – a Labour article

 The Labour stance on Scottish Independence is complex.
 In a move which contradicts the manifesto, as well as the stance of scottish Labour MSPs, John McDonnell announced at the Edinburgh Fringe that “the Scottish parliament will come to a considered view and they will submit that to the government and the English parliament itself.
 If the Scottish people decide they want a referendum, that’s for them.”
 In summary; he believes the question of a second independence referendum isn’t for the english parliament to decide and impose on the Scots.
 Jeremy Corbyn further reinforced this stance in a later interview, taking the pragmatic view that “it’s not up to parliament to block it but it’s up to parliament to make a point whether it is a good idea or not.
 I do not think it is a good idea.”